Geographic Scope: Nationwide

 Services: Health Communication, Training & Technical Assistance

-Technical Expertise: HIV, Health Care Reform, Health Disparities
+Technical Expertise: Health Care Reform, HIV & Infectious Diseases, Health Disparities

 The Affordable Care Enrollment Technical Assistance (ACE TA) Center is a cooperative agreement between JSI and the Health Resources and Services Administration, HIV/AIDS Bureau.
 The project is funded by the Secretary of Health and Human Services’ Minority AIDS Initiative.